 No, a credit check is not required for the High Point Insulation Contractor bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all contractors in High Point, regardless of their credit history.

 How Much Does the High Point Insulation Contractor Bond Cost?

-The High Point Insulation Contractor bond costs just $100 per year.
+The High Point Insulation Contractor bond costs just $100 per year or $10 per month.